JulyaMoreyra/sistema-de-aluguel-de-carros/docs/README.md

 **So that** I can manage my car rental bookings according to my needs.
 #### Acceptance Criteria
 * The customer can create a new rental request by selecting a car and specifying the rental period.
-* The customer can modify or cancel an existing rental request before confirmation by the agent.
+* The customer can modify or cancel an existing rental request before the agent confirms it.
 * The customer can view the status of their current and past rental requests.
 * The system must store details such as car model, brand, year, and license plate for each request.